COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 #### Step 3
-In Step 3, we collected the minimum amount of information needed to get a basic understanding of datasets, in order to ultimately assist the City in prioritizing them for release.
+In Step 3, we collected information needed to get a basic understanding of datasets, in order to ultimately assist the City in prioritizing them for release.
 We asked about the following indicators:
 * Brief description of data
 * Frequency of data change
 * Format